nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 a forward pass, then tracks back through a reverse pass, applying the chain rule in reverse to compute the derivatives of the output with respect to each input variable.

-This mode is more efficeint dealing with functions that have a small number of outputs, like a scalar objective function, and a large number of inputs, like a big set of parameters.
+This mode is more efficient dealing with functions that have a small number of outputs, like a scalar objective function, and a large number of inputs, like a big set of parameters.
 This is because it computes all partial derivatives with respect to the inputs in a single backward pass.